Tarsar Marsar Trek

 FAQs

-Is Tarsar Marsar Trek beginner-friendly?
+Is Tarsar Marsar suitable for beginners?

-How cold does it get?
+How cold does it get at night?

 Mountain trail